vanderoffice/CA-Strategy/03-talent-development.md

 - Innovation methods and design thinking
 - Digital service delivery
 - Accessibility and inclusive design
+- AI literacy for government—understanding what AI can and cannot do, identifying appropriate use cases, and ensuring human oversight of AI-assisted decisions

 **Requirement for Data Governance Teams:**
 - 100% of data governance team members complete foundational tracks within first year